Weekend Fund invests in early-stage startups. If you have questions about the fund, you're in the right place. :)

 We typically invest between $100K and $300K.

 We invest broadly but we're particularly attracted to companies that are capitalizing on a consumer behavior or technology shift.
-This includes startups in remote work (like Deel), audio tech (like Voiceflow), vertical job marketplaces (like Pattern), no code/superpower tools (like Graphy), psychedelic therapy (like Mindbloom), and the creator economy (like Makeship).
+This includes startups in remote work (like Deel), audio tech (like Voiceflow), vertical labor marketplaces (like Pattern), no code/superpower tools (like Luminai), psychedelic therapy (like Mindbloom), and tools for SMBs (like Beacon).

 Product – Ryan and Vedika have a background in product management.
 We enjoy jamming on product strategy and serving as a thought partner to founders, especially in the early days as they're navigating a path toward product/market fit.